Need Help? Give us a call.

 Replacing your merchant cash advance debt with a term loan is one of the ways to refinance your merchant cash advance debt.

-Term loans are a good option for many businesses, because these loans carry much more favorable terms than MCAs.
+Term loans are a good options for business debt consolidation loans for many businesses, because these loans carry much more favorable terms than MCAs.
 More specifically, they have lower interest rates, longer repayment periods (which makes it easier to manage your cash flow), and monthly, not daily, loan payments.

 If you decide to go the term-loan route, make sure you let the lender know that you’re using the funds to refinance merchant cash advance debt.
 Some lenders put restrictions on how their funds may be used, so it’s important to make sure you’re aware of the stipulations of any term loan you apply for.